 Many Australian organisations work with a managed service provider to support their ISO 27001 accreditation journey.
 An experienced MSP can assist with risk assessments, control implementation, documentation, and ongoing compliance.

-Working with an MSP reduces internal workload and ensures that technical controls align with ISO requirements.
-It also helps businesses stay current with evolving threats and regulatory changes.
+Working with an MSP reduces internal workload and ensures that technical controls align with ISO 27001:2022 requirements.
+It also helps businesses stay current with evolving threats and regulatory changes, including the Privacy Act reforms and APRA obligations.

-Epic IT supports organisations through every stage of the ISO 27001 accreditation process, from initial planning to certification and ongoing management.
+Epic IT supports organisations through every stage of the ISO 27001 accreditation process, from initial gap analysis and Statement of Applicability through to certification and ongoing compliance management.

 ISO 27001 accreditation is not a one-time achievement.
-Maintaining certification requires continuous monitoring, regular audits, and updates to risk assessments.
+Maintaining certification requires continuous monitoring, annual surveillance audits, and a full recertification audit every three years.

 Businesses must review controls as technology, threats, and business operations change.
 Staff training and awareness programs should also be refreshed regularly.